Dr Robin George Andrews

 ONE OF AMAZON’S

-EDITORS’ PICKS FOR BEST BOOKS OF THE MONTH (OCTOBER)
+EDITORS’ PICKS FOR BEST NON-FICTION BOOKS OF THE MONTH

 Deeply researched and tenaciously reportedHow to Kill an Asteroid is a detailed inside look at some of the most important recent undertakings in the history of space science.
 In this comprehensive chronicle, Andrews tells nothing less than the story of humanity’s effort to, as one of his sources puts it, ‘rearrange the solar system’ in order to save the world.
 A scientist turned journalist, Andrews is a spirited, erudite, and humorous guide, delivering prose that is scholarly yet conversational, grounded yet cinematic.
 For space enthusiasts, this fascinating book will surely be as much a valuable resource as a heaping bowl of mind candy.”